EsakkiRajM/Backend/readme.md

  - I have attached `Output image` for your reference

- - Use the following URL's to get a output in for my task(use the postman API)
+ - Use the following URL's to get a output in for this task(use the postman API)

  **Question doc:** https://docs.google.com/document/d/1rwPQ2LbHtMZajA_GIZfR-Ko2MFueoT82AmfHTK9V-hM/edit